Hunga Tonga–Hunga Haʻapai: Ecosystem

 Before it was destroyed by the 2022 eruption, Hunga Tonga–Hunga Haʻapai were covered with grasslands, coconuts and bush.
 They are a breeding ground for seabirds; bird species identified include barn owls, brown boobies, brown noddies, great frigatebird, lesser frigatebird, Pacific golden plover, Polynesian starling, red-footed boobies, red tailed tropicbirds, ruddy turnstone, sooty terns and white tailed tropicbirds.
 Marine debris occurs on the islands.

 The dominant coral genera around Hunga Tonga–Hunga Haʻapai are Acropora, Pocillopora and Porites.
 Volcanic activity has impacted coral reefs around the islands, but impacts are locally variable and there is robust recruitment of new corals at numerous sites where they were wiped out.
 Birds quickly resettle after volcanic eruptions as well.

 Eruptions

 Pre-21st century

-Hunga Tonga–Hunga Haʻapai underwater at its rocky shoal in 1912 and 1937, and south of this shoal in 1988.
+Hunga Tonga–Hunga Haʻapai erupted underwater at its rocky shoal in 1912 and 1937, and south of this shoal in 1988.
 During the 1988 eruption, three vents formed a 100–200 m long alignment and produced ash, steam and tephra.
 One pyroclastic flow was dated to 1040–1180 CE, correlating to ash deposits found on Tongatapu, and to an unknown tropical eruption in 1108 CE that had produced 1 °C of global cooling.